 ADVENTURE

-Action from the first page!
-This is an awesome story about a dangerous world where cloned dinosaurs have taken over.
-Now Sky and her fellow humans live below ground in safety with Noah as their supreme ruler.
-Sky discovers that her missing (maybe traitor?) father left her a secret note with cryptic instructions on how to be found.
-She decides to leave the underground city in order to find her dad.
+This is an awesome dystopian story about a dangerous world where cloned dinosaurs have taken over.
+Sky and other humans live below ground in safety with Noah, their supreme ruler.
+Sky leaves the safety of the underground city in order to find her dad.
 Barely outside a day, she and her friend Shawn are rescued from hungry dinosaurs by a boy who lives in a treetop enclave.
-When his enclave is attacked by Noah’s soldiers looking for her, Sky realizes that everything she believed about Noah is wrong and is even more determined to find her father.
-LOVED it!
+When his enclave is attacked by Noah’s soldiers looking for her, Sky realizes that everything she believed about Noah is wrong.

 HISTORICAL FICTION